9 min read

 1. PT PMA (Foreign Investment Limited Liability Company)

-It’s highly favored among foreign investors due to its relatively simple requirements.
 However, certain sectors in Indonesia are restricted or partially closed to foreigners, detailed in the Positive Investment List.
-In cases of partial closure, foreign investors need an Indonesian partner to establish businesses in those sectors.

-Minimum requirements for foreign-owned companies include:
+Minimum requirements for foreign-owned companies registration in Indonesia

-- Having at least two shareholders who can be foreign individuals, foreign corporations, or a combination of both
+• Having at least two shareholders who can be foreign individuals, foreign corporations, or a combination of both.

-- At least one local director and one commissioner, whether foreign or local
+• At least one local director and one commissioner, whether foreign or local.

-- A fully paid-up minimum investment of Rp10 billion
+• A fully paid-up minimum investment of Rp10 billion.

 2. Representative office

-Representative offices in Indonesia are suitable for foreign companies exploring the Indonesian market.
 Allowed activities are limited to market research, promotion, and acting as agents for buying or selling on behalf of the foreign parent company.

-Licenses for these companies expire after two years and need renewal to continue business in Indonesia.
 It’s important to note that representative offices cannot generate profits in Indonesia, and all commercial transactions must be managed by the foreign parent company.

-Unlike other foreign-owned companies in Indonesia, there is no minimum capital requirement for representative offices, and they allow the employment of both local and foreign employees.
+Unlike other foreign-owned companies in Indonesia, there is no minimum capital requirement for representative offices.

 There are three types of representative offices in Indonesia: Foreign representative office, Foreign construction representative office, and Foreign trade representative office.